 To save time at registration if entering on the day print out the entry form below, complete your details and bring it along.
 This is for all categories.

 Registration opens on race day 7am.

 08:00am Hybrid – Run / Walk.
-Those entrants than compete and the finishing time is under 60 minutes, you will automatically be transferred to the main running event.
+Those entrants who compete and finish in a time under 60 minutes, will automatically be transferred to the main running event.
 This rule is in for fairness to all.

 At the venue following the event.